 Immersed in Celtic music since childhood, Kirin brings a passion for and deep knowledge of the folk tradition into the classroom.
 She began her musical journey with the Coast String Fiddlers of Roberts Creek, BC and went on to acquire a Diploma in Jazz Piano from Capilano University.
 The NSCE met Kirin backstage in a theatre at the 2013 Aberdeen International Youth Festival, and since then she has been a regular composer, arranger, and performer for the group.
-She also performs locally with guitarist William Chernoff in their duo, Black Sheep.
+She also performs locally with guitarist William Chernoff.

-Kirin is also a passionate environmental educator and hobby beekeeper.
-In 2016, she received an Award of Excellence from Interpretation Canada for her work in educational musical theatre.
+Kirin is a passionate environmental educator and hobby beekeeper.
+In 2016, she received an Award of Excellence from Interpretation Canada for her work in educational musical theatre with Alberta Parks.
 Presently, she guides field trips in Metro Vancouver's mountain watersheds, helping children to discover where their tap water comes from.

 Annie is a theatre maker, musician, and aspiring goatherd working in a variety of creative capacities through North Vancouver and beyond.
 She grew up as a foot-tapping and bow-swinging member of the North Shore Celtic Ensemble (2003-2010), where she discovered a passion for performance, tune-sharing, and Scandinavian fiddle styles.
-Since then she has extended her artistry to include theatrical practises such as directing, clowning, and devised creation work, and completed her BFA at SFU.
+Since then she has extended her artistry to include theatrical practises such as directing, clowning, and devised creation work, and completed a Bachelor of Fine Arts at Simon Fraser University.
 All the while, Annie has fiddled up a storm and gathered as many tunes as possible into her repertoire.
 She is thrilled to be working with the NSCE once more, whose teachings have made such a strong imprint on her heart.